keffren/aws_cloud_resume_challenge/README.md

 ### 8. DataBase

 The visitor counter will need to retrieve and update its count in a database somewhere.
-For this I'll use **Amazon DynamoDB**, which is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.
+For this, It's recommended to use **Amazon DynamoDB**, which is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.

 > **DynamoDB is a schema-less database**, meaning you do not need to define all the attributes.
 This [stack overflow answer](https://stackoverflow.com/a/50014381) helps to understand the attribute terraform block.